Blinding snow squalls lead to deadly pileup on I-81 in Pennsylvania

 - Dust storm warnings.

-At present, there is no such thing as a “snow squall watch,” but several in the weather enterprise took to social media expressing the need for one.
-They argue that early forecasts could warn drivers to be on the ready before rapid changes in driving conditions ensue.
+At present, there is no such thing as a “snow squall watch,” but several people in the weather enterprise community took to social media to express the need for one.
+They argued that early forecasts could warn drivers to be on the ready before rapid changes in driving conditions ensue.

 If the potential for #snow squalls is predictable and their potential impact is high (multi-vehicle wrecks such as I-81 in PA today)...— Jonathan Erdman (@wxjerdman) March 28, 2022